 Why Isn’t My Landing Page Converting?
 6 Common Mistakes When Creating A Landing Page

-Business owners who put time and effort into creating a website do so because they want to grow their business.
+Business owners who put time and effort into creating a website (or hire an agency to help) do so because they want to grow their business.

 If you’ve invested significant amounts of time (and money) into a site that isn’t getting the results you want, it can be maddening.
 You wait anxiously for your first online customer, but they never come.